-Nora Wendl questions the composition of architecture—seeking to expand the perception of what the discipline’s built forms and histories are (and could be).
-Her compositions exist on a spectrum between the written artifact and the built artifact, aligning architecture and its histories with the adjacent fields of fiction, poetry, contemporary art and literature.
+Nora Wendl questions the composition of architecture—seeking to expand the perception of what the discipline’s built forms and histories are, aligning architecture and its histories with the adjacent fields of fiction, poetry, contemporary art and literature.
 Wendl is co-editor, with Isabelle Loring Wallace, of Contemporary Art about Architecture: A Strange Utility (Ashgate, 2013).
 In 2012, she co-organized the international ideas competition Pruitt Igoe Now with Michael R. Allen, Director of Preservation Research Office in St. Louis, Missouri (pruittigoenow.org).
 She is widely published in numerous architectural journals, including 306090, Architecture and Culture: Journal of the Architectural Humanities Research Association, Forty-Five, Journal of Architectural Education, On Site: Review, Studies in the History of Gardens and Designed Landscapes, and Thresholds.
 Beyond academic writing, she has recently published Ave Maria (Savannah: A-B Editions, 2016) with photographer Rylan Steele.

 Her work has been recognized with interdisciplinary awards and fellowships.
 She is currently artist-in-residence at Santa Fe Art Institute in their thematic residency program, Truth & Reconciliation.
 In 2017, she was awarded a seat at Tin House Summer Writers Workshop (in Creative Nonfiction) to workshop her current manuscript, Glass.
 In 2015, along with her collaborator, photographer Rylan Steele, she was named a finalist for the Dorothea Lange-Paul Taylor Prize by the Duke University Center for Documentary Studies for Ave Maria, a cycle of poems in response to Steele’s photographs of the pseudo-utopian town, Ave Maria, Florida.
 In 2015, the Oregon Arts Commission granted her a Career Opportunity Grant to produce “Glass Document,” recording sounds of the Farnsworth House (Mies van der Rohe, Plano, Illinois, 1951) as it is moved/augmented to avoid imminent destruction by the Fox River: a portrait in sound of the past and present of the structure.
 In 2013, she was a resident artist of Coast Time (Oregon) and in 2011 she was one of twelve Pacific Northwest writers selected for a Jack Straw Fellowship (Seattle, WA).
 At Portland State University, her research has been supported with competitive grants from the Office of Academic Affairs, the Institute for Sustainable Solutions, the Provost’s PSU Foundation, and the Center for Academic Excellence.